1. Home

 [dfe_entry entry_id="XX"]

-Replace XX with the entry ID you want to show.
+Replace XX with the entry ID you want to display.

 Displays a single field value from a specific entry: